Baker Hughes predicts oil market growth, misses on profit

 The company reported adjusted net income of $78 million, or 19 cents per share, in the third quarter ended Sept.
 30, compared with an adjusted loss of $7 million, or 2 cents per share, a year earlier.

-Excluding one-time items, the company earned 19 cents per share, missing analysts’ average estimate of 20 cents per share, according to Refinitiv estimates.
+Analysts on average had expected 20 cents per share, according to Refinitiv data.

 Total revenue rose to $5.67 billion from $5.30 billion.